The image above was drawn by an A.I. when we tasked it with creating artwork for the words "Anomaly Detection."

 Once you receive an alert about an anomaly, you will find information on why the anomaly detection service labeled that entry anomalous.
 For example, suppose a hospital recorded having 10,000 patients in February, and the healthcare system receives an alert, flagging this entry as anomalous.
 It would explain via context in the dataset: this hospital usually has around 1,000 patients per month.
 This sudden jump was unexpected (or displayed as a graph that conveys this information).

 You can then take that information and decide whether it's an anomaly or a normal data point.
 Maybe that hospital had a big jump in patients due to COVID-19.
 Depending on how you respond, some anomaly detection algorithms can learn from this feedback and become more accurate in detecting anomalies in the future.
+Anomaly detection is a fundamental part of any automated data quality workflow.
+For example, data observability (see how it looks here).

 In our introduction hospital example above, let's say that all people applying for pregnancy-related services were labeled with the tag "PREG."
 If the vast majority of patients using those services had an "F" (female) in the gender column, anomaly detection would notice right away if a patient who was "M" (male) received the "PREG" tag.
 You wouldn't need to write the rule "PREG must be F" to prevent this mistake from happening.